Rayjrz/European-Portuguese-Speech-Dataset/README.md

 ## Background

-There are limited number of public European Portuguese dataset on the Internet.
-This dataset presents a collection of recording collected during the COVID-19 pandemic using smartphone.
-It provides a valuable, free resource for fine-tuning/testing Automatic Speech Recogniction (ASR) system for European Portuguese.
+There is limited number of public European Portuguese datasets on the Internet.
+This dataset presents a collection of recordings collected during the COVID-19 pandemic using smartphones.
+It provides an authentic, free resource for fine-tuning/testing Automatic Speech Recognition (ASR) system for European Portuguese.

 ## Speakers